whot/ratbag-python/README.md

 in the `ratbag` module (`ratbag/__init__.py`).
 This provides the various high-level entities like `Device`, `Profile` and `Resolution`.

-The drivers are in the `ratbag.driver` module (`ratbag/drivers/drivername.py`) and the API for drivers and helpers are in `ratbag/drivers/__init__.py`.
+The drivers are in the `ratbag.drivers` subpackage (`ratbag/drivers/drivername.py`) and the API for drivers and helpers are in `ratbag/driver.py`.

-A driver has a `probe()` function that is called when that driver is assigned to a physical device.
-This function should set up (one or more) `ratbag.Device` or throw an exception on error.
+A driver has a `new_from_devicelist()` class method that is called when that driver is loaded.
+This function is called with a list of all known supported devices and should detect any devices in the system.
+These should be set up as one or more `ratbag.Device`.
 How the driver does this is left to the driver.
+Since most of the drivers deal with hidraw devices, there is a convenience class `HidrawDriver` that does most of the above so the driver only needs to implement device-specifics.

 The rest is largely handled by GObject signals - changes from user tools are signalled back to the driver which then writes to the device.
 And signals